 Operational decisions.
 We may discuss operational decisions with you, but you make all operational decisions regarding your business.
 You are responsible for products and services your organization provides and for the actions and omissions of your organization and its agents.

 Regulated businesses.
-Your customers are not our customers and we will not have access to your information about them.
-If you or a Covered Employee are subject to a licensing, registration, bonding, insuring, or other industry or profession regulation-related requirement we do not participate in the regulated activity (for example, if you are a law firm we do not have any involvement in or control over your practice of law).
+Your customers are not our customers; we will not have access to your information about them or participate in your service to them.
+If you or a Covered Employee are subject to a licensing, registration, bonding, insuring, or other industry or profession regulation-related requirement we do not participate in or control the regulated activity (for example, if you are a law firm we do not have any involvement in or control over your practice of law).
+We do not share in commissions or other compensation you receive for regulated activity.
 If you are a governmental entity or a government contractor we have not been contracted to provide labor pursuant to your government contract or otherwise perform any part of your government contract and we do not become a government contractor or subcontractor or agree to be bound by the rules governing government contractors.

 Laws affecting you.
-You are responsible to comply with laws relating to your control over your business and Covered Employees including applicable laws relating to discrimination, harassment, retaliation, benefits you provide or are required to provide, child labor, occupational health and safety, wages and hours, wage statement contents, time off and restoration to work, disabilities (including providing reasonable accommodations and engaging in interactive processes), qualification to work in the United States, licensing, registration, bonding, and similar requirements applicable to your business and employees, posting or otherwise giving notices required to be given by law, worksite safety, matters governed by the National Labor Relations Act (NLRA), warning of layoffs and providing retraining under the WARN Act and similar laws, accommodating religious practices, and complying with laws providing for legally-protected leave such as the FMLA and USERRA and mandatory paid or unpaid leave (you will be the employer or primary employer for purposes of such leave laws).
+You are responsible to comply with laws relating to your control over your business and Covered Employees including applicable laws relating to discrimination, harassment, retaliation, benefits you provide or are required to provide, child labor, wages and hours, wage statement contents, time off and restoration to work, disabilities (including providing reasonable accommodations and engaging in interactive processes), qualification to work in the United States, licensing, registration, bonding, and similar requirements applicable to your business and employees, privacy (including biometric privacy), posting or otherwise giving notices required to be given by law, worksite safety, matters governed by the National Labor Relations Act (NLRA), warning of layoffs and providing retraining under the WARN Act and similar laws, accommodating religious or comparable moral practices, pay equity laws including disclosure requirements, laws relating to your recruitment and hiring process, and complying with laws providing for legally-protected leave such as the FMLA and USERRA and mandatory paid or unpaid leave (you will be the employer or primary employer for purposes of such leave laws).
 You are responsible to provide all equipment, training, and working facilities for Covered Employees and comply at your own expense with all safety, disability, and other laws applicable to your business, operations, and worksites.